Performance reference for the Splunk Add-on for Amazon Kinesis Firehose

 Many factors impact performance results, including file size, file compression, event size, deployment architecture, and hardware.
 These results should be used as reference information and do not represent performance in all environments.

-The throughput data and conclusions provided here are based on performance testing using a managed Splunk Cloud deployment running in the following environment.
+The throughput data and conclusions provided here are based on performance testing using a paid Splunk Cloud deployment running in the following environment.

 |Instance type||EC2 (c4.8xlarge)|